qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

 ### Temporary directory for Snapshots

-Currently, temporary snapshot files are created inside the /storage directory.
-Oftentimes /storage is usually a network-mounted disk.
-Therefore, we found this method suboptimal because /storage is limited in disk size and also because writing data to it may affect disk performance as it consumes bandwidth.
-This new feature allows you to specify a different directory on another disk, that is potentially faster.
+Currently, temporary snapshot files are created inside the `/storage` directory.
+Oftentimes `/storage` is a network-mounted disk.
+Therefore, we found this method suboptimal because `/storage` is limited in disk size and also because writing data to it may affect disk performance as it consumes bandwidth.
+This new feature allows you to specify a different directory on another disk that is faster.
 We expect this feature to significantly optimize cloud performance.

 To change it, access `config.yaml` and set `storage.temp_path` to another directory location.